KaustubhMundra/Digifest-Rajasthan-Hackathon-3.0/README.md

 Drowsy driving is a major problem on Indian Roads with 20-30% of car accidents and 57% of truck accidents being caused due to it.
 Hence, it is extremely important to deploy a drowsiness detector to protect ourselves.

+The url for the video can be found at : goo.gl/gnS8vs